Collinson Point Provincial Park: Fauna

-The turbulent waters of Active Pass are a major source of food for marine life, thus seals can be found here, as well as bald eagles and cormorants.
+The turbulent waters of Active Pass are a major source of food for marine life.
+Seals can be found here, as well as bald eagles and cormorants.
 Because the park is part of an integral forest area, upland wildlife is also abundant, notably black-tailed deer and sooty grouse.

 Tourism

 The easiest public access is by a trail that starts at the Mt.
 Galiano parking lot near the end of Active Pass Drive.
 The Galiano Trails Society has an agreement with the private property owner the trail crosses to allow public access to the park.
 The trail is signposted.
 There are no campsites or other facilities.
 Another approach is by kayak, and this is quite popular.